Fahrenheit: Canada

 Canada has passed legislation favoring the International System of Units, while also maintaining legal definitions for traditional Canadian imperial units.
 Canadian weather reports are conveyed using degrees Celsius with occasional reference to Fahrenheit especially for cross-border broadcasts.
 Fahrenheit is still used on virtually all Canadian ovens.
 Thermometers, both digital and analog, sold in Canada usually employ both the Celsius and Fahrenheit scales.

 European Union

 In the European Union, it is mandatory to use Kelvins or degrees Celsius when quoting temperature for "economic, public health, public safety and administrative" purposes, though degrees Fahrenheit may be used alongside degrees Celsius as a supplementary unit.

 United Kingdom

 Most British people use Celsius.
 However, the use of Fahrenheit still may appear at times alongside degrees Celsius in the print media with no standard convention for when the measurement is included.

 For example, The Times has an all-metric daily weather page but includes a Celsius-to-Fahrenheit conversion table.
 Some UK tabloids have adopted a tendency of using Fahrenheit for mid to high temperatures.
-It has been suggested that the rationale to keep using Fahrenheit was one of emphasis for high temperatures: "−6 °C" sounds colder than "21 °F", and "94 °F" sounds more sensational than "34 °C".
+It has been suggested that the rationale to keep using Fahrenheit was one of emphasis, especially for high (weather) temperatures: "−6 °C" sounds colder than "21 °F", and "94 °F" sounds more sensational than "34 °C".